adviserlabs/demos/README.md

 # Demos
 Demos for Clients, Potential Clients, and Whatever

+### Clusters and Jobs Visual Demo
+These are meant to be run while doing `adviser status --watch 1` in some terminal so that you can see clusters being built, then jobs being run.

+`demoLotsOfClusters.sh` - Creates 6 clusters.

+`demoLotsOfJobs.sh` - Creates 6 jobs.

+### Stock Analyzer
+`stockAnalyzer.py` - AI wrote this.
+It has zero dependencies.
+Creates a bunch of fake tickers, generates trade data for the over a long period, then does some analysis on the biggest winners/losers.
+Outputs charts so it actually looks like something.

 ### MKL
-./mklSampleProggy.py - AI wrote this.
+./mklSampleProggy.py` - AI wrote this.
 Looks like it does a 500x500 matrix multiplication then 500x500 Eigen decomposition.

 On the server, required: